E2110/Biped-Robot-Prototype/Motor/README.md

 Before the code for the motor is run its important to configure the servo controller with the ESCON studio software.
 Work done by a prior bachelor thesis group determined that the maximum required amperage for the motor should be 8.3A, this should be configured with the ESCON software including preforming a autotuning.

+# Configure the servo-controller

+# Connection and pins

 ## Code
 The purpose of the code is to control direction of the motors, through two GPIO pins, and to change the trque of the motor, through a PWM pin.